top of page

 You might favor an illusion gown if you:

-• Want a romantic, ethereal look think lace “floating” on skin rather than outright revealing.
+• Want a romantic, ethereal look, lace appearing to float on skin rather than outright revealing it.

 You might lean toward an unlined gown if you: